sharpcoding/key-value-state-container/README.md

 #### High-level response

-The biggest reason people are staring "state-container" projects (and why we have so many React state-containers right now) is the following:

-State management is **the most important** part of a UI application development, especially the complex cases people are getting paid for.
+The biggest reason people are staring "state-container" type of projects (and why we have so many React state-containers right now) is state management management being **the most important** part of each non-trivial UI application development, especially the complex ones.
 Simply put, state-management is the KING 👑, which especially holds true at the component/application maintenance phase.
 It is more important than UI framework/CSS solution used.

 Secondly, writing a state container is a decision at the **architectural**, not coding level.

-"Design for your own" is not only the freedom of doing "anything", but taking responsibility to make the solution easy to develop, understand and maintain.
+"Brew" 🍺 your own  is not only the freedom of doing "anything", but taking responsibility to make the solution easy to develop, understand and maintain.

 #### Low-level response

-In mid 2017 I've been using `redux` and `react-redux` enjoying it a lot, however, there was too much boilerplate code to write.
-This boilerplate problem was eliminated by `redux-toolkit`, but some limiting factors of the architecture remained e.g synchronous reducers, middleware, "how to send an action from reducer" problem etc. I needed something simpler, that follows the pattern, but is ready for extensions at the same time.
+In mid 2017 I had been using `redux` and `react-redux`, enjoying it a lot, however, there was too much boilerplate code to write.
+This boilerplate problem was eliminated greatly by `redux-toolkit`, but some limiting factors of the architecture remained e.g synchronous reducers, middleware, "how to send an action from reducer" problem etc. I felt like I need something simpler, that follows the pattern, but is ready for extensions at the same time.

 Luckily, state containers are relatively small and easy to write (certainly much easier than writing a 2D/3D game engine).